harnalashok/LLMs/u_install/Readme.md

+## Installing a bundle of AI tools and packages

 To begin installing all packages, execute the following five commands in *Ubuntu* console (whether Ubuntu machine or WSL).<br>
 We assume Ubuntu/WSL username as 'ashok'.
 Copy and paste.